14 Proven Dental Referral Program Ideas

 88% of consumers say they want to be thanked for giving a referral.
 Here are some suggestions to let your patients know that you appreciate their efforts to refer new patients.

 The methods you use to acknowledge patient referrals don’t need to cost much.
-The key is to let your patients know that you appreciate their recommendations and that you value them.
+The key is to let your patients know that you appreciate and value their recommendations.

 Strategy #4: Ask for Referrals on Social Media